Motor racing: Vettel takes 50th win and F1 championship lead in Canada

 “It’s 50 for me but after a long stretch that Ferrari didn’t win here, I saw the people around and they were super happy.”

-Jacques Villeneuve, the 1997 world champion, had earlier led a parade lap before the start in the Ferrari his late father drove to that victory.
+Jacques Villeneuve, the retired 1997 world champion, had led a parade lap earlier in the day in the Ferrari his late father drove to that victory.

+It was left to Bottas to chase Vettel, who made a clean getaway from the start, with Verstappen almost passing the Finn before the order settled down.

+Ferrari’s Kimi Raikkonen was sixth, and said it had been a boring race, with Renault’s Nico Hulkenberg and Carlos Sainz seventh and eighth.

+Frenchman Esteban Ocon was ninth for Force India with Monaco’s Charles Leclerc taking the final point for Sauber.

-While Vettel made a clean getaway from the start, with Verstappen almost passing Bottas, there was chaos behind when Williams’ Canadian Lance Stroll squeezed Toro Rosso’s Brendon Hartley into the wall.
+Behind the leaders, there was chaos when Williams’s Canadian Lance Stroll squeezed Toro Rosso’s Brendon Hartley into the wall.

 The Toro Rosso was launched into the air, wrecking both cars.